Revised and updated 15/11/2021

-An attempted put-down I have seen is for nonvegans to dismiss activists or their posts as being ‘over emotional’ in a transparent attempt to discredit information that makes them uncomfortable.
-The phrase that was used about a recent post was ’emotionally charged drivel’ and though this was clearly rude and uncalled for on a piece that did nothing but state the truth, it made me think in more depth about the prevailing attitude to emotion within our culture and society.
+I have often witnessed activists or their posts being mocked or dismissed for being ‘over emotional’ in an attempt to silence them and discredit facts that make the accuser uncomfortable.
+The phrase used about a recent post of mine was ’emotionally charged drivel’ on a piece that did nothing but state the truth, and it made me think in more depth about the attitude to emotion within our culture and society.

 Those childhood myths again

-And there, I suspect, lies the root of the knee-jerk scorn directed by so many nonvegans towards the impassioned activism exhibited by many advocates.
-I’m no psychologist, however we all have direct experience of our natural emotional response to animals being shut down with varying degrees of forcefulness, when we were children starting to question what – or as it turns out, whom – we were being compelled to consume or wear.
-In becoming vegan, we have all experienced a breaking-through this shell of conditioning, and for everyone I have spoken to, this was a painful, distressing and yes, emotionally draining experience.
+And there, I suspect, lies the root of the knee-jerk scorn directed by so many nonvegans towards impassioned activism.
+I’m sure many of us have direct experience of having our natural emotional response to other animals being shut down with varying degrees of forcefulness, when we were children starting to question exactly what – or as it turned out, whom – we were being compelled to consume or wear.
+I certainly have memories of this.
+These experiences can stay with us for a lifetime if left unchallenged.

 Triggers to becoming vegan

-So I make no apology for appealing to emotions; these are a potentially powerful route to disrupt cultural conditioning; the same conditioning that, unless we challenge it, ensures that we continue to act in ways that we all believe are against our deepest values.
+So, I make no apology for appealing to emotions; these are a potentially powerful route to disrupt cultural conditioning; the same conditioning that, unless we challenge it, ensures that we continue to unknowingly act in ways that are against our deepest values.
 If it worked for me, it can – and judging from the conversations I’ve had, most certainly does – work for others.
-Those who feel compelled to ridicule this appeal to emotion by making dismissive posts are simply proving a point.
-In arousing their scorn, we have in fact provoked an emotional response that may plant a seed that will flourish on another day.
+Those who feel compelled to ridicule an appeal to emotion by making dismissive posts are simply proving a point.
+In arousing their scorn, we have in fact provoked an emotional response that may plant a seed to flourish on another day.